 If you are not sure of how the market works, you can choose to invest in mutual funds via Systematic Investment Plans (SIPs).
 The risk can be reduced drastically with an investment in an SIP.
 The ups and downs in the market will be absorbed by the SIP efficiently.

 NPS and PPF are ideal options to take care of your future pension needs.
 The corpus built through these products can be used to buy the annuity.
 The PPF returns are 100% tax-free and it is a safe investment option.

 There are several ways to address the tax component on variable pay.
 You should understand that the variable pay will also be clubbed under your total income.
-Thus, you should explore the best avenues to know effectively ‘how to save tax’.
-The selection of various schemes should be done as per the feasibility and convenience.
-The savings portfolio should comprise of short-term as well as long-term plans.
+Thus, you should explore the best options to know effectively ‘how to save tax’.
+The investment portfolio should comprise both short-term as well as long-term investment plans.
 You can also opt for insurance products that will cover the risk and offer attractive tax exemptions.

 Helpful Resources: Computation of Taxable Income

 *All savings are provided by the insurer as per the IRDAI approved insurance plan.

 *Tax benefit is subject to changes in tax laws.
 Standard T&C Apply

 ~Source - Google Review Rating available on:- http://bit.ly/3J20bXZ

 28 Feb 2024Income tax proofs play an important role during tax assessment